 Amazon is working on a live-action Marvel series revolving around Spider-Man Noir.

-According to Variety, the publication that broke the news, Amazon is is developing a new take on Spider-Man that won’t feature Peter Parker.
-The series is being envisioned as a tale about an “older, grizzled superhero” operating in 1930s New York City.
+According to Variety, Amazon is developing a new take on Spider-Man that won’t feature Peter Parker.
+The series, which is set in its own universe, is being envisioned as a tale about an “older, grizzled superhero” operating in 1930s New York City.

-Oren Uziel (The Lost City, Mortal Kombat) is attached to write and executive produce the Spider-Man Noir series.
+Oren Uziel (The Lost City, Mortal Kombat) and Steve Lightfoot (The Punisher) attached to write and executive produce the Spider-Man Noir series.
 Into the Spider-Verse producers Phil Lord and Christopher and former Sony chief Amy Pascal are also on board as executive producers.